altogic/altogic/dart_examples/flutter_auth_example/README.md

 ### Running Application

-If the session is held in the local (the user is logged in before), you need to restore the auth session from the local to check this:
+If the session is held in local storage (the user is logged in before), altogic restores the session.
+To check this:

 ```dart
 Future<void> main() async {